 State and local well construction permits are required for all water supply wells installed in Iowa.
 For private water supply wells - wells that serve less than 25 individuals - the construction permits are managed by the Iowa DNR Private Well Program and your local

 In some cases, the Iowa DNR may work with participating counties to collect permitting information and then perform the well construction permitting at the state level.

 A well construction permit authorizes you to construct your well and access the groundwater or geothermal properties under your property.
 Well construction permits do not authorize you to use large quantities of water, place any type of fluids into a well, or utilize the well for dispersing heat.
 These uses require additional permitting from the Department and may require additional monitoring by the well owner.

 All well construction in Iowa requires that an Iowa DNR Certified Well Contractor be present on the job site at the time well services are being performed.

-Examples of the types of well that require a private well construction permit:
+Examples of well types that require you to obtain a private well construction permit include:

 - drilled, bored, and sandpoint wells used for domestic water supply and livestock or irrigation needs,